 Four times a month.
 Three den meetings and one pack meeting.
 There are also special monthly events depending on the time of year.
 We typically camp two times a year.

 - My child is (allergic to [fill in the blank], learning disabled, ADD, ADHD, physically challenged, emotionally challenged, etc.).
-Can he still be in Cub Scouts?
+Can they still be in Cub Scouts?

 Definitely, yes!
 Our Cub Scout program welcomes everyone.
 The Cub Scout program is adaptable to many special needs, and there are program and training materials to help Cub Scout leaders adapt the program to the situation.
 There are also programs to teach the scouts to understand those that may be a little different than they are.
 However, it is important that the Pack and Den leadership be made aware of these cases so that we can deal with any problems or situations that may arise.
 We ask that you fill out a health form that stays with Pack 847.
 Please be sure to note any special needs or conditions we need to know about.
 You should also plan to stay at all of the meetings, which is required for all parents of Cub Scouts in all age groups.

 - How early can I drop my child off before the meeting?
 What if I’m busy and can’t pick them up exactly when the meeting ends?

 Scouting is a family program.
 You will be expected to stay at the meeting with your scout and help them out if you can in any way possible, along with the other parents, to make your child’s den run smoothly.
 Pack meetings are for the whole family.

 - What about spring break and other holidays?
 Do you still have Cub Scout meetings?